IvenoCarolus/NotifyML/README.md

 # Notify ML

 ## What is NotifyML?
-NotifyML is a python library with some functions that'll help you receive notifications on any models you're training.
+NotifyML is a python package with some functions that'll help you receive notifications on any models you're training.
+The package was developed for personal use, however I'm all for open source :)

 ## Twilio
 <b>What will you need to get started?</b>